Kelvas09/KVIndicatorView.iOS/README.md

 ## Samples

-You can access to sample project on `KVIndicatorView/Sample`
+You can access to sample project on folder `Sample`